dart-lang/site-www/src/tools/pub/glossary.md

 ## Entrypoint

-_Entrypoint_ is used to mean two things.
-In the general context of Dart, it is a Dart library that is directly invoked by a Dart implementation.
-When you reference a Dart library in a `<script>` tag or pass it as a command line argument to the standalone Dart VM, that library is the entrypoint.
+In the general context of Dart, an _entrypoint_ is a Dart library that is directly invoked by a Dart implementation.
+When you reference a Dart library in a `<script>` tag or pass it as a command-line argument to the standalone Dart VM, that library is the entrypoint.
 In other words, it's usually the `.dart` file that contains `main()`.